 Risk management is integral to the whole business of the Group.
 The Group is exposed to credit, liquidity and market risks.
-The Group uses derivative financial instruments to hedge its interest rate and foreign currency risk exposures.
+The Group from time to time may use derivative financial instruments to hedge its interest rate and foreign currency risk exposures.
 The Group does not hold or issue derivative financial instruments for trading purposes.